IBMStreams/streamsx.topology/DEVELOPMENT.md

 The `__init__` method should be documented on the `__init__` method itself (not in the class level docstring).
 This results in better rendering for the builtin help() function.

 ## Proposing changes
-Please submit changes through a pull request (PR), typically against `master` or a feature branch.
+Please submit changes through a pull request (PR), typically against `develop` or a feature branch.

 For a pull request: